SynergOps/full-of-stars/README.md

-# full-of-stars
+# Full of stars
-A simple Comming Soon Static Page
+A simple Comming Soon Static Page by SynergOps